farmanb/CollegeAlgebra/README.md

 # College Algebra
+## First Edition
+This book written in PreTeXt.
 Visit <https://pretextbook.org/documentation.html> to learn more.